 Future trends in orthodontics likely will continue to advance the speed of treatment and comfort.
 Eventually, 3D printing or robotics may be involved, which could make tooth movement even more precise.
 Experts theorize that clear aligners will become thinner and more comfortable as time goes on.

 Here at Orthodontic Associates, we use the latest orthodontic technology to give you the smile you deserve.
-Schedule a free consultation at one of our convenient locations today!
+Schedule a complimentary consult at one of our convenient locations today!